What is a Payday Loan

 Reasons why borrowers are purchasing payday loans

-More and more borrowers are relying on payday loans.
+More and more borrowers are relying on these short term loans.
 There are a number of perceived benefits attached to payday loans, which makes them appealing to borrowers:

 Most payday lenders operate online and the application process can be completed within minutes and money deposited to your account the same day, making it an attractive option for people after quick access to funds.

 2. Loans eligibility can extend to borrowers with bad credit history